drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Butadiene

-When two double bonds are separated by a single bond (conjugated system), they tend to be coplanar, a geometry that maximizes the overlap of the &pi; orbitals of the system.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/butadiene-7936555e'><i class='fa fa-play' aria-hidden='true'></i></button>When two double bonds are separated by a single bond (conjugated system), they tend to be coplanar, a geometry that maximizes the overlap of the &pi; orbitals of the system.
 The coplanarity is achieved in the s-cis and the s-trans conformations of the conjugated fragment.
 The s-trans conformer is preferred by 11.5 kJ/mol.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_2_1.png){: loading=lazy }